textX/Arpeggio/docs/grammars.md

 # Grammars

+With grammar you teach Arpeggio how to parse your inputs.

+---

 Arpeggio is based on [PEG grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 PEG is a type of formal grammar that is given as a set of rules for recognizing strings of the language.
 In a way it is similar to context-free grammars with a